 Each weapon has a number of attacks.
 The first number is how many times the weapon is firing or launched, this is the maximum number of hits that can be made with it.
-If a group gets bonuses to their number of hits in a turn, it cannot exceed this number.
-The second number is the number of times this attack can be used.
+If a group gets bonuses to their number of hits in a turn, it same number.
+Last, multiply the number of Hit Points (20 for groups of ten) it takes to get a Stress Point by the number.